normanbarber/hoarderless-css/README.md

 # Hoarderless Css
 Designed to identify css hoarding in a project in 3 steps.
-Step1 - Enter the path to your view code, Step2 - enter the path to your css code, Step3 - Click OK to write the new css files that will have unused selectors commented.
-The original css files remain untouched.
+Step1 - Enter the path to your view code, Step2 - enter the path to your css code, Step3 - Click OK to write the new css that will have unused selectors commented.
+The original css code remain untouched.

 ### Running in the browser

-    node server or npm start
+    > npm start

 ### Running in the command line
 ##### Install the package to run locally